 - Consider implementing data loss protection to prevent data leaking onto BYOD devices and devices outside of

-- Talk to CTRL Group for our recommendations on DLP.
+- Talk to CTRL Group for our recommendations on data risk prevention.

 Monitoring / SIEM & Endpoint Security

-- Monitor staff and connections same as you would when on premise.
+- Monitor staff and connections the same as you would when on-premise.

 - Deploy monitoring that utilises a mixture of CTRL analysts and machine learning software.

-- Ensure all devices including BYOD devises have endpoint security installed and patched.
+- Ensure all devices including BYOD devices have endpoint security installed and patched.